Nuclear Reactors and Radioisotopes for Space

 For spacecraft propulsion, once launched, some experience has been gained with nuclear thermal propulsion systems (NTR) which are said to be well developed and proven.
 Nuclear fission heats a hydrogen propellant which is stored as liquid in cooled tanks.
 The hot gas (about 2500°C) is expelled through a nozzle to give thrust (which may be augmented by injection of liquid oxygen into the supersonic hydrogen exhaust).
 This is more efficient than chemical reactions.
 Bimodal versions will run electrical systems on board a spacecraft, including powerful radars, as well as providing propulsion.
 Compared with nuclear electric plasma systems, these have much more thrust for shorter periods and can be used for launches and landings.

 However, attention is now turning to nuclear electric systems, where nuclear reactors are a heat source for electric ion drives expelling plasma out of a nozzle to propel spacecraft already in space.
-Superconducting magnetic cells ionise hydrogen or xenon, heat it to extremely high temperatures (millions °C), accelerate it and expel it at very high velocity (eg 30 km/sec) to provide thrust.
+Superconducting magnetic cells ionise xenon (or hydrogen), heat it to extremely high temperatures (millions °C), and use very high voltage to accelerate it and expel it at very high velocity (e.g. 30 km/s) to provide thrust.
+While the thrust is miniscule relative to a rocket, its application in space over a long period (e.g. years) can lead to high velocity of the spacecraft.
+NASA’s Dawn spacecraft operating between Mars and Jupiter since 2007 uses an ion thruster, as do over 100 geosynchronous Earth orbit communication satellites.
+They both extend the operating lives of satellites and reduce launch and operation costs.
+Xenon is used because it is easily ionised and has relatively high atomic mass, as well as being inert and having high storage density.

 Heatpipe Power System (HPS) reactors are compact fast reactors producing up to 100 kWe for about ten years to power a spacecraft or planetary surface vehicle.
 They have been developed since 1994 at the Los Alamos National Laboratory as a robust and low technical risk system with an emphasis on high reliability and safety.
 They employ heatpipes* to transfer energy from the reactor core to make electricity using Stirling or Brayton cycle converters.